top of page

 6. Consistency: German Shepherds thrive on consistency and routine, so it's important to establish a consistent schedule for feeding, potty breaks, and training.

 7. Patience: German Shepherds are highly trainable but they need patience, positive reinforcement, and consistency.
 Your puppy will make mistakes and have accidents, but it's important to be patient and understanding while they learn.
+Try, try again is the moto!
+Your puppy needs modeling and practice to improve.
+An example is, if they bark at other dogs their first few days socializing, provide a correction and reward system, but keep exposing them to new dogs and new environments.
+Eventually, they will learn good behavior with practice.
+If they are afraid of loud noises, continue to gradually expose them to new sounds with rewards/loving care to desensitize them.
 Puppies are like children and require love, security and patience to help mold them to your family routine and habits.

 So your home and family are prepared for this wonderful addition, what's next?

-Nowadays, there are breeders in almost neighborhood.
+Nowadays, there are breeders in almost every neighborhood.
 According to the Humane Society, as of 2021, there are approximately 2.6 million puppies sold who originated from puppy mills.
-When buying a German Shepherd puppy, there are several important factors to consider to ensure your puppy is a healthy, and a life long companion.
+When searching for a German Shepherd puppy, there are several important factors to consider to ensure your puppy is a healthy, and a life long companion.

 2. Health: German Shepherds are prone to certain health issues such as hip dysplasia, elbow dysplasia, and bloating.
-Make sure the puppy you choose has been cleared of any genetic health issues and that the breeder provides a health guarantee.
+Make sure the puppy you choose has been cleared of any inheritable genetic health issues and that the breeder provides a health guarantee or some form of health report/vaccination record.
+Make sure the breeder can provide you with a genetic health panel or hips and elbows clearance on the parents.
 We provide all families with crippling Hip and Elbow Dysplasia guarantees backed by genetic and veterinary testing of the parents.

-4. Cost: German Shepherds can be expensive, and the cost of the puppy is just the beginning.
-Be prepared for the cost of feeding, training, grooming, and veterinary care.
+5. Cost: German Shepherds can be expensive, and the cost of the puppy is just the beginning.
+Be prepared for the cost of feeding, training, grooming (trimming NAILS are very important for their body structure!), and veterinary care.
 We try to offer superior quality of bloodlines, character, and build at a reasonable value to quality families.

-5. Research the breed: Before obtaining a German Shepherd puppy, it is important to research the breed to make sure it is the right fit for you and your lifestyle.
-German Shepherds are highly active and require a lot of attention, so make sure you are prepared to provide that.
+6. Research the breed: Before obtaining a German Shepherd puppy, it is important to research the breed to make sure it is the right fit for you and your lifestyle.
+German Shepherds are typically active and require a lot of attention, so make sure you are prepared to provide time, energy, and space.
+The younger the puppy, the more energy and time.
+They need to be potty trained, crate trained, go through teething where they bite everything, etc. The older they are, they will typically calm down with their energy level and know familiar routines.
+It is important to build a bond with your puppy, so a good way to do that is with food, care, and love.

 Regular training, socialization, exercise, and a consistent schedule are key to raising a happy and healthy German Shepherd.

 In conclusion, bringing home a German Shepherd puppy is a big commitment and an exciting time, but it's important to be prepared for the responsibilities that come with owning one.
-We always tell our families that bringing home a puppy is like a bringing home a newborn child - it takes time.
+We always tell our families that bringing home a puppy is like a bringing home a newborn child - they are entering their new life.
+And most importantly, it's a life-long commitment.
 Do your research and find a reputable breeder with healthy, well-tempered puppies.
-Be prepared to provide your puppy with proper training, exercise, care, and don't forget the cost that come with owning a German shepherd.
-Get ready to invest time, patience and fall in love with the process of raising a German shepherd.
+Be prepared to provide your puppy with proper training, exercise, and care, that come with owning a German Shepherd.
+Get ready to invest time, patience and fall in love with the process of raising a German Shepherd!

 bottom of page